cconkrig/EMQX-Auth-Worker/README.md

 ## Logging
 - All requests and results are logged with `console.log`.
 - Logs are always enabled in Cloudflare Workers and can be viewed in the Cloudflare dashboard or with `wrangler tail`.
+- **Admin actions are audit-logged to the console.**

 ## Notes
 - This worker is designed for the Cloudflare free tier (100k reads/day, 1k writes/day, 1GB storage).
-- No user management API is included; manage users via KV dashboard or scripts.
+- No user management API is included; manage users via KV dashboard or scripts if not using the admin UI.